renovatebot/renovate/docs/usage/getting-started/use-cases.md

 ### Custom dependency extraction

 Renovate supports 60+ types of package files.
+By default, Renovate finds most dependencies, but there are exceptions.
-Only some dependencies are found by default, this can be because:
+This can be because:

 - The package manager/file format is not supported, or
 - The file format is not a standard or is proprietary